efabrica-team/phpstan-rules/README.md

 # eFabrica PHPStan extension
-Extension for PHPStan providing several services and rules to help find bugs in your applications.
+Extension for PHPStan is providing several services and rules to help find bugs in your applications.

 ## Installation